DIRECTORS: Rich Giroux, Jean Bulatao

 • All USA participants must be USATT members.
 International Federation memberships will be honored.

-• Participants who are not members of USATT or an International Federation must purchase USATT cards at the Registration Desk - $75 for a one-year membership or a one-time only tournament pass for $20.00.
+• USATT memberships must be purchased at verified with the Games by Sept.
+1st. $75 for a one-year membership or a one-time only tournament pass for $20.00.

 • Hardbat events require all participants to use all wood paddles with short pips out rubber and no sponge on both sides.
 Seeding will be done using www.hardbat.com ratings.
 If a player does not have a Hardbat rating, their USATT rating will be used for seeding purposes.
 All games will be played to 21 points with the best of three games to a match.
 Player Hardbat ratings will be affected by Singles play.
 However, there is no effect on USATT ratings in the Hardbat events.